 What is the Purpose of the Jackson County Erosion Control Bond?

 Jackson County requires developers conducting land-disturbing activities on 5 or more acres of land to purchase a surety bond as part of the application process to obtain a permit.
 The bond ensures that the county will receive compensation for financial harm if the developer fails to abide by the regulations outlined in Jackson County Code of Ordinances 5.3.
 Specifically, the bond protects the county if the developer does not install all required erosion and sedimentation control measures.
 In short, the bond is a type of insurance that protects the public if the developer violates the terms of their permit.

 How Can an Insurance Agent Obtain a Jackson County Erosion Control Surety Bond?

 BondExchange makes obtaining a Jackson County Erosion Control Bond easy.
 Simply login to your account and use our keyword search to find the “Jackson County” bond in our database.
 Don’t have a login?
-Enroll now and let us help you satisfy your customers’ needs.
+Gain access now and let us help you satisfy your customers’ needs.
 Our friendly underwriting staff is available by phone (800) 438-1162, email or chat from 7:30 AM to 7:00 PM EST to assist you.